culring/filesystem/README.md

 # How-to-use

-You can create a new file system with following arguments:
+To create a new file system run the application with following arguments:

 ```
 create <path to filesystem> <number of bytes for filesystem>
 ```

-If you want to open an existing one, change command for:
+If you want to open an existing one, change arguments for:

 ```
 open <path to filesytem>